 Reasonable adjustments should be made to support the adult's attendance wherever possible.
-Completed leaflets should also be shared with the MARM Administrator to support learning and service improvement through the MARM Working Group.
+Completed leaflets should also be shared with the MARM Coordinator to support learning and service improvement through review and feedback.

 The nominated Chair is responsible for completing Section 1 of the 'MARM Meeting Record' form.
 This section should include clear, relevant, and meaningful information, with particular attention to: